-These easy Turkey Cabbage Rolls, aka Golumpki, are hearty and delicious
+This easy golumpki recipe, aka Turkey Cabbage Rolls, is hearty and delicious

 Imagine slicing through a piping hot cabbage roll; a puff of steam is released and you take away a fork full of ground turkey, rice, sauce, and tender cabbage.
 The sauce is a thin but traditional tomato sauce that mixes well with the turkey and cabbage.
 Use some mashed potatoes or a roll to pick up the leftover drippings, and your meal is complete.